 The “covered services” of the insurance plan will specify mental health coverage for inpatient (hospital, treatment center) and outpatient (professional’s office) care, how many visits are paid for, and at what rate of reimbursement.
 Employed caregivers may also have access to an Employee Assistance Program, where licensed professionals (usually psychologists and social workers) are available for confidential sessions to discuss personal or professional problems.

-Caregivers without health insurance or who pay out of pocket for care will find that fees vary by professional, with psychiatrists charging at the higher end of the fee scale and psychologists and social workers offering their services at a more moderate rate.
+Caregivers without health insurance or who pay out-of-pocket for care will find that fees vary by professional and region, with psychiatrists and psychologists charging at the higher end of the fee scale, and therapists and social workers offering services at a more moderate rate.
 Some professionals offer a sliding scale fee, meaning they may slide their fee down to meet your need.
 There may also be low-fee clinics that have a set low fee or will apply a fee based on your ability to pay.
 In these settings, you are often meeting with a mental health intern who is being supervised by a licensed mental health provider.
 In any case, find out what the fee is up front to avoid any misunderstandings later on.

-Depressive disorders can make one feel exhausted, helpless and hopeless.
+Depressive disorders can make one feel exhausted, helpless, and hopeless.
 Such negative thoughts and feelings make some people feel like giving up.
 It is important to realize that these negative views are part of the depression and may not accurately reflect the situation.
-Below are guidelines adapted from the National Institute of Mental Health offers the following recommendations for dealing with depression.
+Below are guidelines adapted from the National Institute of Mental Health offering recommendations for dealing with depression.
 Set realistic goals in light of the depression.
 You may not be able to accomplish as much as you are accustomed to when you are feeling well.

 Direct assistance in providing care for your loved one, such as respite care relief, as well as positive feedback from others, positive self-talk, and recreational activities are linked to lower levels of depression.
 Look for classes and support groups available through caregiver support organizations to help you learn or practice effective problem-solving and coping strategies needed for caregiving.
 For your health and the health of those around you, take some time to care for yourself.